When travelling the world as a Nomad, what's the most effective way to book flights and organise visas?

 I am from London but live in NZ and have travelled around the world 5 times by myself.
 But I've always kinda known what I feel would be the right amount on time in each place would be.

-Best of luck. almost 5 years ago
+Best of luck. about 5 years ago

 Wow Byron, you sound like the World Nomads Found, Simon Monk!

 I'm incredibly jealous of people who have the strength to just pack up and go.
-I don't know the answer but be sure to start a travel journey and share your adventures with the rest of us! almost 5 years ago
+I don't know the answer but be sure to start a travel journey and share your adventures with the rest of us! about 5 years ago

 For myself I prefer to do some research and have some idea of visa needs ahead of time.
 Others like my son, just go.
 In 2011 he and a friend left Australia on a one way ticket to Central America, he is still in the area now working as a diving instructor on the Island of Utila in Honduras.
 In some countries you can do a 'visa run' to another country and that extends your visa when you return (eg Thailand and some countries in Central America, but you have to know which countries to travel to in order for the visa to be re-set).
 Do some proper research and talk to other travel bloggers like Nomadasaurus (brilliant with advice) or Nomadic Matt.
 Good luck and just so you feel OK I am 63 and travelled for 12 months all over the world with very little information other than some basic research on visas.
-Good luck, take the plunge and if you get to Utila say hello to my son Ginski, and most of all have fun. almost 5 years ago
+Good luck, take the plunge and if you get to Utila say hello to my son Ginski, and most of all have fun. about 5 years ago

 We too are from Australia and are also just beginning our nomad journey (nearly two months so far).
 We started in Japan and have mostly just bought flights as we went.